ggVGc/cix/DEVELOPMENT_LOG.md

 **Timestamp:** 2025-06-19

-**User:** Remove the old function style from Frix.Macro.
+**User:** Remove the old function style from Cix.Macro.

 **Summary of Changes:**
-- Removed legacy `function` macros completely from Frix.Macro
+- Removed legacy `function` macros completely from Cix.Macro
 - Removed legacy function statement transformations
 - Removed `build_ir_params` helper function (no longer needed)
 - Updated all tests to use only the new `defn` syntax